Voronezh Animation Studio: Sequels

 Wizart Animation has become noted for renewing a 19th-century fairy tale The Snow Queen in animated format.
 Film critics see the studio as one of Europe's highest potential animation studios.
 Today The Snow Queen animated tetralogy has managed to be released to over hundred fifty countries and has been translated into thirty languages.
 On 24 January 2019, the sequel to Sheep and Wolves released titled Sheep and Wolves: Pig Deal.
 Financial analysis has approximated an overall $100 million worldwide gross that include the generation of secondary revenues from the two franchises The Snow Queen and Sheep and Wolves before the budget.

 The brands The Snow Queen and Sheep and Wolves have set new records for the animation studio.
 Areas once inaccessible to Russian film industry are now opening such as the French territories.
 Wizart Animation has been placed in the TOP 25 Animation Companies to Watch catalog compiled by Animation Magazine.
 Producer Yuri Moskvin noted the average production budget for independent animated films in the world is about $20 million, above $80 million in North America and $5–6 million for Wizart Animation productions.

 The animation studio decided to adapt the classic 1812 fairy tale Hansel and Gretel to the theater screens.
 The animated fairy tale retelling Secret Magic Control Agency was released on 18 March 2021 in Russia.
 Netflix acquired global rights to the film and released it as the first Russian animation Netflix Original on 25 March 2021.
 The film set a number of streaming records.
 It became the first Russian project to top global viewership charts of an international VOD platform; the most watched film in Netflix for consecutive two days in the beginning of April 2021 and second in Nielsen streaming rankings for the week of March 29-April 4, 2021.

 Upcoming films

-Currently in production are animated TV series: Yoko and The Tales of Wonder Keepers.
-Animation feature films in the 2020s that are in production include The Warrior Princess, that draw upon the fairy tale genre.
-The film is set for release in 2022.
-The protagonist is framed as an exuberant heroine warrior who defies the social hierarchy.
-The story is based on a traditional fairy tale that will be narrated based on a global language.
+Animation feature films that are in production include The Warrior Princess, the story is based on a traditional fairy tale that will be narrated based on a global language.

-The fifth film to The Snow Queen franchise titled The Snow Queen & the Princess has been in pre-production since 2019.
-The film is considered a continuation of The Mirrorlands.
-With the support of Cinema Foundation of Russia, Wizart Animation will use proprietary software and introduce a new character Ila.
-The film has an anticipated release date in 2023.